basnijholt/nijho.lt/content/post/jev-mindroom/index.md

 | Context | The request and the new messages | The same, plus the preceding conversation |

 The old question treated anything unclear as a reason to interrupt, and a bare "thanks" without the conversation around it always looks unclear.
-The information was all there; asking about interruption instead of permission to finish, and showing the preceding messages, is what changed.
+The model was the same; context and prompting made the difference.

 ## Picking the responder

 The third decision is routing.
 When a message in a room with many agents does not mention anyone, MindRoom's router picks who should answer.
 That used to be a free-text LLM prompt, "choose the most appropriate agent."
-It is now a Jev Choice over the eligible agents, plus a `no_fit` option.
+It is now a Jev Choice over the eligible agents, plus a `no_fit` option ([router docs](https://docs.mindroom.chat/configuration/router/), [PR #2238](https://github.com/mindroom-ai/mindroom/pull/2238)).
 A confident `no_fit` asks the user to mention an agent instead of guessing, and anything uncertain falls back to the existing LLM router.

 ## One config line to switch